DeltaCopy/archlinux-kernel-manager/README.md

 # Arch Linux Kernel Manager

-A GTK4 Python3 application used to install/remove Linux kernels on an Arch based system.
+A GTK4 Python3 application used to install and remove Linux Kernels on an Arch based system.

+Installation and removal of Kernels is carried out using Pacman.

+Kernel packages are sourced from the Arch Linux Archive (ALA).

+Both official and Un-official community based Kernels are supported.

 # Official Kernels

-The following Kernels are supported:

 - linux
 - linux-lts